chowlett/chowlett_release/README.md

 end
 ```
 3. `bundle`

+###  File Dependencies
+The gem requires that three files be present in the consuming Rails app's file tree, in known locations:
+   - `Rails.root/docker-build/version.json` (read/write)
+   - `Rails.root/Dockerfile` (read)
+- `Rails.root/config/application.rb` (read)

+We may make the locations of the first two above files configurable, in a future version of the gem.

 ## Usage
 You build and deploy to staging or production from a development instance.
 With the recommended installation, the gem is not even installed in staging or production.